 DATELINE : Austin, Texas – THREE INTO ONE WILL GO.
-It’s proven every year at South By South West as we convene in the Texan capital during March, braiding together the festivals’ three strands: of music … of film … and of digital arts and sciences; that third category being stamped since 1999 with the vague rubric “Interactive” … which is still accurate more often than it isn’t.
+It’s proven every year at South By South West.
+The proof comes as we convene in the Texan capital during March, braiding together the festivals’ three strands: of music … of film … and of digital arts and sciences — that third category being stamped since 1999 with the vague rubric “Interactive” … which is still accurate more often than it isn’t.

 Musical and filmic creativity merge unquestionably in a simply-named documentary feature that had its premiere here this week: Bill Frisell, A Portrait.